-If you are not sure whether to skip the dose, talk to your doctor or pharmacist.
+If you are not sure what to do, ask your doctor or pharmacist.

 Do not use double the amount to make up for the dose that you missed.

 If you have trouble remembering to use your eye drops, ask your pharmacist for some hints.